-4https://docs.internationaldataspaces.org/ids-ram-4/context-of-the-international-data-spaces/2 1 data-drivenbusiness ecosystems/2 4 data exchange and data sharing
+&lt;sup>3https://docs.internationaldataspaces.org/ids-ram-4/context-of-the-international-data-spaces/2 1 data-driven-business ecosystems/2 2 data sovereignty as a key capability

 The figure below shows the diversity of requirements in industrial ecosystems.
 A data connector for (I)IoT devices may have substantially different requirements (in terms of resource consumption, efficiency, and cyber security), then a connector of a data marketplace or an industrial cloud platform.
 At the same time, such services must seamlessly integrate open data.
 A data connector will enable interoperability and will put data to use, to link it with other data and to support modern concepts such as (shared and distributed) digital twins, AI, or federated learning.
 To do so, the connectors realize archetypical patterns for management service, orchestrate cloud-based service, lightweight API gateways, or IoT gateways.
 They may use concepts like distributed ledgers, but they will rely on state-of-the-art data management capabilities.